benzaita/terraform-provider-chaossearch/README.md

 This will install the provider locally and run Terraform in the `example` directory.

+### How to bump the version?

+We follow the SemVer specification for our version string.
+Please read [here](https://semver.org) if you are not familiar with it.

+To bump the version, simply bump the `VERSION` variable in the [Makefile](./Makefile).
+Note that this does not trigger a release -- see the "How to release" section for that.

 ### How to release?

 Update the version in the Makefile.